maria-garavaglia/beer-chooser-exercise/README.md

 Beer Chooser Coding Exercise
 ============================

-In this exercise, the goal is to create a simple user interface using Angular that can search and filter a list of beers to help the user select a beer to drink based on his/her criteria.
+In this exercise, the goal is to create a simple user interface using a modern framework (e.g. Angular, React, Vue) that can search and filter a list of beers to help the user select a beer to drink based on his/her criteria.

 Data
 ----